TiwariLaxuu/MultiAgent-Research-System-/README.md

 3. Writer Chain using the modern LCEL Pipe syntax - prompt | LLM | StrOutputParser() which takes all the research and writes a full report.
 4. Crtic Chain again using LCEL Pipe which reads the report and give a score and feedback.

+How create_agent() handles it
+Tools are passed as functions definitions in the API call itself -- the LLM sees them natively.
+LLM returns structured tool_call objects - no text to parse
+LangGraph's state machine handles the loop -- the LLM just responds naturally

 Step 4: Create pipeline.py This is the supervisor.